bandframework/surmise/docs/howtoemulation.rst

 place the fitting information once complete.
 This dictionary is used keep the information that will be used by :py:func:`predict` below.

-The :py:func:`PCGP.fit` is given below for an illustration:
+The :py:func:`surmise.emulationmethods.PCGP.fit` is given below for an illustration:

-.. currentmodule:: PCGP
+.. currentmodule:: surmise.emulationmethods.PCGP

 .. autofunction:: fit